 The camp has two Cabanas, each with its own unique and private view of the Kidepo Valley National Park and the other Features are En-suite, Mountain views, Balcony/patio, Single beds, No Smoking in Rooms

-The Rest Camp is located in Kidepo Valley national park in northeast part of Uganda specifically in Karamoja region.
-The Camp is current operated by the Uganda Wildlife Authority, and it offers comfortable bandas within the national park, including bedding, mosquito netting and showers.
+The Rest Camp is located in Kidepo Valley national park in the northeast part of Uganda specifically in Karamoja region.
+The Camp is currently operated by the Uganda Wildlife Authority, and it offers comfortable bandas within the national park, including bedding, mosquito netting and showers.

 It is situated in the westerly Narus Valley, this park authority facility offers simple accommodation in ten thatched rondavels.